mitchelnoble/mitchelnoble/README.md

 # Hi there 👋 I'm Mitch
-### A recent full-stack software engineering graduate.
+### A full-stack software engineering graduate from General Assembly.